 Learning takes place through a range of adult led and child initiated activities, increasing in formality as our children progress through the school.
 Children are prepared to meet the expectations of national standards but this is not done to the exclusion of other subjects and it is part of our school ethos to keep the child at the centre of everything we do.

-At Preston, we are committed to upholding key British Values.
+We are committed to uphold key British Values.
 Throughout the school, in class and as a whole school community we ensure that children have an understanding of the key British Values.

 We believe that whilst children are learning to read they should also be learning to love books.
 Consequently we ensure that there are a range of whole school activities provided, such as Book Week.